variancehammer/CrusadeLogs/DMBSummer21/Sacresants.md

 Combat Log
 ---
 * June 18th match vs. Dark Angels.
 Successful Seeds of the Imperium Agenda (1XP), 3 XP from mission victory, and *three* units killed.
+* 2 XP from Seeds of the Imperium